PolygonalParakeet/SmoshWebsiteAssets/README.md

 # SmoshWebsiteAssets
-For use in Tumblr/HTML websites
+For use in Tumblr custom blogs, ripped from the 2003-2005 website.